trustgodm/Data-sexual-abuse-analysis/README.md

 # Data-sexual-abuse-analysis

-In this project we have a survey from Beginner and intermediate parents on the sexual abuse of their children.
+This project involves a survey conducted with beginner and intermediate parents regarding the sexual abuse of their children.

 The question that were asked are:
 1. Children are safe among family members such as grandparents, uncles, aunts, cousins